serodriguez68/react-cheatsheet-udemy-2019/README.md

 // => {accounting: 120, claimsHistory: [], policies: ['Alex']}
 ```

+### Making Redux work with React
+We need the `react-redux` library to get both working together.
+Remember that Redux was no specifically designed
+for React.
+Install it by doing `npm install --save react-redux`

 ----------------------------------------------------------------
 Note: to edit any of the diagrams go to
 `https://www.draw.io/#Hserodriguez68%2Freact-cheatsheet-udemy-2019%2Fmaster%2Fdiagrams%2F{name of diagram}.svg`